 Strung Weight

-Both rackets would be categorized as heavy tennis rackets so they will not be suitable for beginners.
+Both rackets would be categorized as heavy tennis rackets so they will not be suitable for beginners as they will struggle to generate power.

 Unstrung Weight